BBQ Beef Kebabs marinated in soy sauce, garlic, ginger, rice wine vinegar and sesame oil, and are what summer grilling dreams are made of.

 What you're left with is a kebab worth grabbing at your next BBQ.
 Oozing in sesame, garlic and ginger, each piece of the kebab highlighted notes of sweet and sour, and was an explosion of flavour on a stick.
 Serve over a salad, rice or with sides of additional BBQ veggies.

-1. Make the marinade in a medium sized bowl.
-Cut the beef into one inch cubes, add to marinade, toss to coat, then place in the fridge for a minimum of two hours.
-If you’re using wooden skewers, be sure to soak them for at least two hours so they don’t catch fire.
+Combine soy sauce, brown sugar, sesame oil, vinegar, garlic and ginger in a medium bowl.
+Cut the beef into one inch cubes, add to marinade and toss to coat.
+Place in the fridge for a minimum of two hours to marinate.
+If you're using wooden skewers, be sure to soak them for at least two hours so they don't catch fire.

-2. Cut your onion into one inch squares and separate the layers.
-Thread your ingredients onto the skewers.
-Preheat your bbq on high.
+Cut a red onion into one inch squares and separate the layers.
+Thread red onion and beef alternately onto the skewers until full.

 Sweet and Sour BBQ Beef Kebabs